linbowang/PESpectralMedSeg/README.md

 # Position-aware Interleaved Spatial-Spectral Network

-Official Pytorch implementation of
+Official Pytorch implementation of ‘Position-aware Interleaved Spatial-Spectral Network for Multi-Organ Segmentation in the Internet of Medical Things’

-## Architecture
+[comment]: <> (## Architecture)

 ## Usage: